-• LEA indirect cost rates are developed in accordance with a delegation of authority agreement between ISBE and the U.S. Department of Education (ED).
+• Local Education Agency (LEA) indirect cost rates are developed in accordance with a delegation of authority agreement between ISBE and the U.S. Department of Education (ED).
 The plan includes both a restricted and unrestricted rate for each individual LEA.
-Both the restricted and unrestricted LEA rates are published on the ISBE website.
-The FY 2019 rates are available at https://www.isbe.net/Pages/Indirect-Cost-Rate-Plan.aspx.
+Both the restricted and unrestricted LEA rates are published annually on the ISBE Indirect Cost Rate Plan webpage.
 In the past, only the restricted rate was allowed when budgeting indirect cost reimbursements.